Skip to main content

 Time to first contactSpeed of follow-up

-For a deeper look at the KPIs that matter most for B2B prospecting, see our article on essential sales KPIs for B2B prospecting.
+For a closer look at the KPIs that matter most for B2B prospecting, see the article on essential sales KPIs for B2B prospecting.

 The Future of B2B Lead Generation: AI + Intent Signals